 Police are currently scouring Italy for spaghetti and macaroni hoarders, as the growing Italian pasta price war comes to the boil once more.

-Police are currently scouring Italy for spaghetti and macaroni hoarders, as the growing Italian pasta price war comes to the boil once more.
+Background: Police are currently scouring Italy for spaghetti and macaroni hoarders, as the growing Italian pasta price war comes to the boil once more.
 Two days ago (29 August), the italian Government temporarily banned pasta price rises due during September.
 Now the police have been given the job of making sure that shops don't hold back supplies to force up the price.

 Despite the vigilance, many shopkeepers have nevertheless put up prices -- official permission or not.
 Housewives have been buying up the available supplies.
 And some wholesalers and suppliers have been holding back stocks.